AjayKumarSimhadri/React-portfolio/README.md

 ### Description

-A simple portfolio template using React JSll
+A simple portfolio template using React JS

 ### Setup